-The development of a new generation of batteries does not just matter for the electrification of the worldwide transport sector, but also offer new storage perspectives, including in other sectors (such as power plants/electricity sector and heating).
-Further improvements of lithium batteries will also allow to use them for trucks, busses, and increasingly also for air and sea transport.
+The development of a new generation of batteries does not just matter for the electrification of the worldwide transport sector, but also offers new storage perspectives, including in other sectors (such as power plants/electricity sector and heating).
+Further improvements of lithium batteries will also allow them to be used in trucks, busses, and increasingly also for air and sea transport.
 Energy utilities have already begun to use utility grade lithium-ion batteries for large industry storage systems and grid-scale energy storage applications.
 Declining battery costs are both a challenge as well as an opportunity for energy utilities.
 Since 2008, battery costs have declined by 73% to US\$230 per kilowatt hour (kWh) in 2016.
 Some industry forecasts suggest that the cost of EVs will fall to match those powered by ICEs by 2022 when battery costs will have further fallen to US\$100/kWh.
 The costs of stationary use could fall by another 66% by 2030.
-A new generation of batteries with a much longer range and shorter charging times are expected to become commercialised in the early 2020s.
+A new generation of batteries with a much longer range and shorter charging times is expected to become commercialised in the early 2020s.

-If batteries are becoming a cheap storage option for private and industrial consumers and build into intermittent solar and wind power stations of the electricity system - as an integrated part build-in retrofitted storage option - countries and utilities do no longer need conventional backup capacity by traditional coal and gas power plants.
+If batteries are becoming a cheap storage option for private and industrial consumers and are built into intermittent solar and wind power stations of the electricity system - as an integrated part build-in retrofitted storage option - countries and utilities no longer need conventional backup capacity by traditional coal and gas power plants.

 China not only matters as the world's largest EV market but is also as the globally largest battery producer with 59% in 2018 (projected to rise to 73% by 2021).
 It would create new critical dependencies for the European carmakers for years if not decades due to the unwillingness to create its own battery production in Europe.
-In addition, as metal prices for years have been determined by China's industrial demand, their stocks developed worlds have become most dependent on China.
-The rising dependence on the development of China's EV and battery markets is aggravated by an equally rising dependence on Critical

-Raw Materials (CRMs) such as rare earth and other CRMs, mainly under Chinese control.
-China is also acquiring strategic control over global Lithium, cobalt and CRM markets.
+In addition, as metal prices for years have been determined by China's industrial demand, the world stocks of industrial metals have become very dependent on China's future industrial and technological developments as well as their raw material demand..
+The rising dependence on the development of China's EV and battery markets is aggravated by an equally rising dependence on Critical Raw Materials (CRMs) such as rare earth and other CRMs, which are mainly under Chinese control.
+China is also acquiring strategic control over global lithium, cobalt and CRM markets.